TVBR Transitioned Away from A Website* to the User-Friendlier Substack Platform

 Only unpublished manuscripts are acceptable, though we do accept simultaneous submissions.
 In fact, we encourage simultaneous submissions as our response times can be long.
 If you send a simultaneous submission, please notify us as soon as possible when that manuscript is accepted.

-Our modest submission fees are used to cover payment to writers, as well as the production and printing costs of both our online and hard-copy issues.
-All rights revert to authors upon publication.
+Our modest submission fees are used to cover payment to writers—we typically pay $15–$35 per Flash/Time Capsule/Haibun/Poem/Dispatch we select for publication—as well as the production and printing costs of our Substack and hard-copy issues.
+We pay for accepted manuscripts UPON PUBLICATION.

 The Vincent Brothers Review is a paying market, and we typically pay $35 per Time Capsule/Haibun we select for publication.
 We pay for accepted manuscripts UPON PUBLICATION.
 Our modest submission fees are used to cover payment to writers and staff, as well as the production and printing costs of both our online and hard-copy issues, and our newsletter.